sophiamersmann/til/google-sheets/run-js-via-app-scripts.md

-# Run js code on Google sheets via Apps Script
+# Run javascript code on Google sheets via Apps Script

 Google sheets offers a service called "Apps Script" that makes it easy to run some javascript code on Google sheets.
 App scripts also allows to configure event triggers or time-driven triggers that execute custom functions on cue.